Getting a Library Card or YorkCard

 The online form asks you to provide a four-digit PIN.
 If you misplace or forget it, library staff will be happy to look it up for you.
 Existing members who have forgotten their PIN should use the “forgot your PIN” link when logging on instead.

-Available to all who live or work within the York area, the York Card costs £6 for adult residents or £10 for non-residents who work in the city.
+Available to all who live or work within the York area, a York Card costs £6 for adult residents or £10 for non-residents who work in the city.
 The card is free for children and young people up to the age of 18 and adults on qualifying benefits.
 Valid for 12 months, a York Card offers potential savings of over £50 a year – based on only one visit to each attraction.